Skip to content

 Solution: MIDI Editing and Virtual Instruments

-• MIDI Editing: Check if you can easily adjust note lengths, velocities, and quantization.
+• MIDI Editing: Can you easily adjust note length, velocity, and quantization?

-• Virtual Instruments: Look for built-in instruments like pianos, synths, and drum kits that suit hip hop genres.
+• Virtual Instruments: Look for built-in instruments like pianos, synths, and drum kits commonly used in hip hop.

 Example: Creating Melodic Patterns